 During the initial phase of development of a hydrogen infrastructure, calculable customers are especially well-suited.
 These include vehicles with relatively constant routes and life cycles that are thus easy to plan, such as buses, taxi cabs, and car sharing fleets.
 If these are hydrogen-powered, refueling stations can count on reliable customers and a station can thus be operated cost-effectively.
 Especially fleets in contrast to privately owned vehicles require only a locally limited infrastructure, allowing this infrastructure to be developed step by step.
 Ideally, this development process leads to a refueling station network which will also serve private car drivers well.

-	During the ImplaN project, concrete solutions for combinations of vehicle fleets and refueling stations are identified.
-The goal is to attain high cost-effectiveness while creating increased use for private users in order to support the change to hydrogen-powered vehicles in the transport sector overall and to thus lower CO2 emissions.
+During the ImplaN project, concrete solutions for combinations of vehicle fleets and refueling stations were identified.
+The goal was to attain high cost-effectiveness while creating increased use for private users in order to support the change to hydrogen-powered vehicles in the transport sector overall and to thus lower CO2 emissions.

-	The project is part of the initiative Hydrogen Power Storage & Solutions East Germany (HYPOS), which aims to promote the use of hydrogen as a source of energy in East Germany.
-The project therefore focuses on the newer German States as model region.
+The project was part of the initiative Hydrogen Power Storage & Solutions East Germany (HYPOS), which aims to promote the use of hydrogen as a source of energy in East Germany.
+The project therefore focused on the newer German States as model region.

 Within the research project, the RLI will focus on the following objectives and tasks:

 - Determination of potential demand of fleets in the region of study

 - Simulation and optimization of a model refuelling station

 - GIS modeling and programming

 - Integration of relevant data in a geo-information system (GIS)

 - Connection of GIS and simulation model